courselab/snaskii21/doc/CONTRIBUTING.md

 beta, release candidates etc.) reside in branch _prerelease_.
 Late fixes in past stabe releases for maintenance, if any, are found in _legacy_ branches.

-It's important that every pull request be linked to an issue.
+It's important that every pull request fixes at least one issue.
 You can pick an issue that already exists or create one yourself.
 After an issue has been selected, assign yourself to it to notify other collaborators that you are taking care of it.